Regulations and Procedures for All Graduate Students

 Master's and Diploma students may not take as Pass/Fail any course that could potentially be used to fulfill specific degree requirements or electives.
 Because master's students generally should not take courses that do not advance them to the degree, master's students generally may not take any course Pass/Fail.
 If a student is advised to take a supplemental course that is not explicitly part of their degree requirements, these students may seek to audit the course rather than take the course for graded credit.
 Courses taken as an audit do not count towards the student’s minimum registration requirements as a full or part-time student.
 Students should plan their course registration accordingly.

-Doctoral students may take a course as Pass/Fail within their graduate degree requirements if they have approval of their director of graduate studies.
+Doctoral students may take a course as Pass/Fail within their graduate degree requirements only if they have approval of their director of graduate studies.
 Courses must be designated as Pass/Fail no later than the end of the 10th week of classes; however, a Pass/Fail course may later be converted to a graded course by submitting the proper online form with the Office of the Registrar by the end of the second week of the following semester.
 Doctoral students may also consider taking a non-required course as an audit.

 Registration During Summer Sessions